Find Trade Colleges

 Wholesale & Manufacturing Sales Representative Average Salary

-The average yearly salary of a Wholesale & Manufacturing Sales Representative ranges between $29,140 and $122,770.
+The salary for Wholesale and Manufacturing Sales Representatives ranges between about $29,140 and $122,770 a year.

 undefined